KoalaBear84/OpenDirectoryDownloader/README.md

 ### Copying on Linux

 When you want to copy (`C` key or `-c` flag) the stats at the end on Linux you need to have xclip installed.

+## Cloudflare

+*EXPERIMANTAL!!
+READ THIS FIRST!*

+IT WILL NOT ALWAYS WORK!

+There is experimental support for Cloudflare.
+When it detects a Cloudflare issue it will download a Chromium browser, start it, in which the Cloudflare protection can be solved.
+Sometimes this is a captcha which the user (you) needs to solve.
+For each browser session you have 60 seconds to complete.
+After that the browser will be killed and you can retry on next request.

+Cloudflare does somehow detect that it is not the normal Chromium/Chrome browser and therefore it sadly will not always work.
+A good tip is move your mouse as soon as possible in the browser.

+Sometimes it fails and pops up a browser for every request, and also kills it almost immediately when Cloudflare sees that there is no problem with the session.
+If this happens, kill the indexer!

+If anybody have more info how to get Cloudflare to work better, let me know!

 ## Docker